abatten/fruitbat/README.rst

 Referencing Fruitbat
 --------------------

-If you use ``fruitbat`` in your research, we would like it if you could reference `our paper`_.
+If you use *FRUITBAT* in your research, we would like it if you could reference `our paper`_.

 .. _our paper: https://ui.adsabs.harvard.edu/abs/2019JOSS....4.1399B/abstract